silverstar194/2048-ai-monte-carlo/README.md

 100 games were played with different amounts of random games played out at each move (aka game depth).
 Random game depths included 50, 100, 500 and 1000.
 </br>
 </br>
 On averege as more random games were played at each move the end score increased and seems to be maximized at a 8192 tile.
-A control game series of completly random moves resulted in no more then a 265 tile.
+A control game series of completly random moves resulted in no more then a 256 tile.

 #### Differing Depth Results
 Game Depth 50:</br>
-42% of games where able to be won at a depth of 50</br>
+42% of games were able to be won at a depth of 50</br>
 ![Alt text](/Graphs/totalScoreFor50.png?raw=true)
 ![Alt text](/Graphs/totalMovesFor50.png?raw=true)
 ![Alt text](/Graphs/highTileFor50.png?raw=true)

 Game Depth 100:</br>
-61% of games where able to be won at a depth of 100</br>
+61% of games were able to be won at a depth of 100</br>
 ![Alt text](/Graphs/totalScoreFor100.png?raw=true)
 ![Alt text](/Graphs/totalMovesFor100.png?raw=true)
 ![Alt text](/Graphs/highTileFor100.png?raw=true)

 Game Depth 500:</br>
-94% of games where able to be won at a depth of 500</br>
+94% of games were able to be won at a depth of 500</br>
 ![Alt text](/Graphs/totalScoreFor500.png?raw=true)
 ![Alt text](/Graphs/totalMovesFor500.png?raw=true)
 ![Alt text](/Graphs/highTileFor500.png?raw=true)

 Game Depth 1000:</br>
-99% of games where able to be won at a depth of 1000</br>
+99% of games were able to be won at a depth of 1000</br>
 ![Alt text](/Graphs/totalScoreFor1000.png?raw=true)
 ![Alt text](/Graphs/totalMovesFor1000.png?raw=true)
 ![Alt text](/Graphs/highTileFor1000.png?raw=true)